Achieve welding automation success

-An automated system, whether robotic or fixed, needs to weld in the same place every time.
+An automated welding system, whether robotic or fixed, needs to weld in the same place every time.
 If a part’s design is unable to hold its tolerances–if there are gap and/or fit-up issues–the company will simply be automating a broken process, which in turn, can lead to increased rework and scrap.

 If a company currently relies on its welding operators to compensate for fit-up issues, it will need to look upstream in the manufacturing process to ensure consistency.
 What processes will need to change to make sure uniform parts are sent downstream by these welding operators?
 Or, if vendors supply the components, can they guarantee that consistency?

-Robotics or Fixed Automation?
+Robotics or fixed automation?

 There is no single automation solution that is best for every company.
 The best solution will depend on many factors, including the expected lifetime of the job, the cost of tooling involved and the flexibility offered.

 Fixed automation is the most efficient and cost-effective way to weld certain components, such as those requiring simple repetitive straight welds or round welds, where the part is rotated on a lathe.
 For a company that wants to redeploy the asset when the current job ends, however, a robotic welding system offers more flexibility.
-A robot can also hold programs for multiple jobs, so, depending on volume, it may be able to handle the tasks of several fixed-automation systems.
+A welding robot can also hold programs for multiple jobs, so, depending on volume, it may be able to handle the tasks of several fixed-automation systems.

 There is a certain volume of parts that will justify the investment of automation for each company, and an accurate assessment of goals and workflow can help determine what that volume is.
 If a company makes only small runs of parts, automation becomes more challenging.
-If, however, a company can identify two or three components that can be automated, a robot that can be programmed to recognize those parts can offer greater flexibility and may benefit even small fabricators who may not have significant volume of a single part.
+If, however, a company can identify two or three components that can be automated, a welding robot that can be programmed to recognize those parts can offer greater flexibility and may benefit even small fabricators who may not have significant volume of a single part.

-Companies should have a dependable supply of parts in order to avoid moving a bottleneck from one area to another and should also look at the expected cycle time of the robot.
-Can personnel supply parts to keep up with the demand of the automated system’s cycle time?
+Companies should have a dependable supply of parts in order to avoid moving a bottleneck from one area to another and should also look at the expected cycle time of the welding robot.
+Can personnel supply parts to keep up with the demand of the automated welding system’s cycle time?
 If not, the supply of parts, including where they are stored and how they are moved, will need to be adjusted if automation is to be successful.
-Otherwise, a robot will sit idle waiting for components to come down the line—a costly and counterproductive state for a company to find its automated welding system.
+Otherwise, a welding robot will sit idle waiting for components to come down the line—a costly and counterproductive state for a company to find its welding automation system.

 - Help determine if parts are suitable for automation, and, if not, what is required to make them suitable.